lixuan-sim/freezerpro/README.md

 ```

 ## Output
-- Excel of all live samples as 'Month-Year_all_samples.xlsx'
+- Excel of all live samples as 'Month-Year_all_FreezerPro_samples_combined.csv'
-- Excel of 10 randomly generated samples as 'Month_Year_generated_samples.xlsx'
+- Excel of 10 randomly generated samples as 'Month_Year_generated_audit_samples.csv'

 # To do: